 We have not yet completed all of our VFM work and so are not in a position to issue our Auditor's Annual Report.
-An audit letter explaining the reasons for the delay is attached in the Appendix G to this report.
-We issued our Auditor's Annual Report in March 2022.
-This wa in line with the National Audit Office's revised deadline, which requires the Auditor's Annual Report to be issued no more than three months after the date of the opinion on the financial statements.
+We expect to issue our Auditor's Annual Report by 31 March 2023.
+This is in line with the National Audit Office's revised deadline, which requires the Auditor's Annual Report to be issued no more than three months after the date of the opinion on the financial statements.

 As part of our work, we considered whether there were any risks of significant weakness in the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources.
-We identified the risk set out in the table below.
-Our work on this risk is now complete.
+We did not identify any risks of significant weaknesses at the planning stage.